The Metals Company fully abandons plan for deep sea mining licence through International Seabed Authority

 How will TMC's decision affect Nauru and Tonga?

-The company has not said how the decision to not seek a commercial licence though the ISA will now affect any legal agreements with Nauru and Tonga, who are both sponsoring states for TMC 's activities through the ISA and were expected to benefit financially from future commercial licences.
+The company has not said how the decision to not seek a commercial licence though the ISA will affect Nauru and Tonga, who are both sponsoring states for TMC 's activities through the ISA and were expected to benefit financially from future commercial licences.

 They entered into agreements with us in 2011 in the case of Nauru and 2012 in the case of Tonga and of course they did so in good faith under the protection of UNCLOS.
 Unfortunately the commitments they depended upon have not been fulfilled and yet they remain tremendously supportive and we will ensure always that their best interests are protected as we move forward so I’d like to especially thank them for their never ending support.